Salva05/ioverse/README.md

 # IOverse

-### A **Django-powered** web application that utilizes **OpenAI APIs** to deliver latest AI-driven features.
-Features include conversational AI through Chat Completions, Text-to-Image generation using OpenAI's models, and a fully customizable AI assistant through Assistant API designed for dynamic, intelligent interactions.
+A **Django-powered** web application that utilizes **OpenAI APIs** to deliver latest AI-driven features as a conversational AI through Chat Completions, Text-to-Image generation using OpenAI's models, and a fully customizable AI assistant through Assistant API designed for dynamic, intelligent interactions.

 ## Table of Contents